-If you’re interested in giving the art of foraging a try, download the Falling Fruit app, which is compatible with both Android and iOS devices.
-The app comes from the Falling Fruit organization, a non-profit that brings together foragers, foresters, and freegans, to come up with a map that identifies food sources around the world.
-It will lead you to fruit trees, vegetables, herbs, mushrooms, and other produce that are growing in the wild and just up for the picking.
+If you’re interested in giving the art of foraging a try, download the Falling Fruit app, which is compatible with Android and iOS devices.
+The app comes from the Falling Fruit organization, a non-profit that brings together foragers, foresters, and freegans, to create a map that identifies food sources worldwide.
+It will lead you to fruit trees, vegetables, herbs, mushrooms, and other produce grown in the wild and just up for the picking.

 And there’s a lot!
-For instance, in Colorado, the app has identified more than 136,000 different food sources.
-These include more than 12,000 sources in the Denver Zoo area where you can find European crabapple, chokecherry, Norway maple, and hawthorn, among other things.
+For instance, the app has identified more than 136,000 food sources in Colorado.
+These include more than 12,000 sources in the Denver Zoo area, where you can find European crabapple, chokecherry, Norway maple, and hawthorn, among other things.
 All of which are edible and delicious.

-Using the app, you can find a location near you along with the type of food you can forage there.
-And if you find a location that’s not on the map, you can add it as well.
+Using the app, you can find a location near you and the type of food you can forage there.
+And if you find a place that’s not on the map, you can add it.

-The free Pl@ntNet Plant Identification app helps.
-If there’s a plant you want to identify, you can just take a photo of it using the app.
+The free [email protected] Plant Identification app helps.
+If there’s a plant you want to identify, you can take a photo of it using the app.
 The app is powered by a huge database of around 28,000 plant species.
-You will learn about the name of the plant, the flowers that they have, how you can use them, and other interesting properties that they have.
+You will learn about the plant’s name, the flowers they have, how you can use them, and other exciting properties they have.

-More than the lures, the customized fishing rods, and depth finders, what you need to successfully catch a fish is to know where they are.
-Even if you have the most expensive rods and top-dollar depth finders, you will not catch anything if there aren’t any fishes around to bite your lure.
+More than the lures, customized fishing rods, and depth finders, you need to catch a fish successfully to know where they are.
+Even if you have the most expensive rods and top-dollar depth finders, you will not see anything if there aren’t any fishes around to bite your lure.